 Our House is a radically inclusive space where students form bonds across difference and find a sense of home.
-From the socially conscious artwork on the walls to the eclectic music playing inside, Our House welcomes students from diverse backgrounds.
-Beyond simply providing a “safe space,” Our House offers opportunities for deep levels of student engagement through consciousness-raising activities and multicultural events that range from musical performances to art workshops to guest talks by social-justice activists.
+Beyond simply providing a “safe space” for diverse students, Our House offers opportunities for deep levels of student engagement through consciousness-raising activities and multicultural events that range from musical performances to art workshops to guest talks by social-justice activists.
 It’s also a comfortable place to hang out, study, hold club meetings, and meet with staff who are here to help you thrive in your studies and in life.

 SRJC Petaluma Queer Student Union